-I live in Duluth Minnesota, near the big lake.
-Cresting the hill on Piedmont, I am never disappointed by St. Louis Bay, 800 feet below.
-F16’s thunder skyward from the airbase like clockwork in the morning.
-Sunsets cap the day with critters in the side yard.
+I live in Duluth, Minnesota, near the big lake.
+Cresting the hill on Piedmont Avenue on the way down to St. Louis Bay, 800 feet below, I am never disappointed.
+F16’s thunder skyward from the airbase like clockwork in the morning and sunsets cap the day with critters roaming through the side yard.

 I have walked a varied path, born and raised a Roman Catholic, a Christian Brother for four and half years at St. Mary’s University in Winona, Minnesota, a teacher/counselor and Licensed Psychologist.

 I have always loved reading, but creative writing was not part of my formal education.
-I am a freelance columnist for the Duluth News Tribune, with bi-monthly columns https://www.duluthnewstribune.com/ and also have an occasional presence in the Bemidji Pioneer.
+I have been a freelance columnist for both the Duluth News Tribune, with bi-monthly columns and with an occasional presence in the Bemidji Pioneer.
 In the early 90’s, I was a commentator for KCRB, Minnesota Public Radio in Bemidji, Minnesota.

-Writers are conduits, and the best thing they can do is open a gate and get out of the way of what flows through.
-The writer is responsible for delivering a message that comes down the pipeline and better have the technical tools to write it clearly, or it will end up useless sludge flooding the world with drivel.
+Writers are conduits and the best thing they can do is open a gate and get out of the way of what flows through.
+I am responsible for delivering the message that comes down the pipeline.

 Feel free to contact me at firstname.lastname@example.org.